 I used to think I needed to dress to fit in better with others.
 But in the past few years, I have given myself permission to wear the things I really love, even if it’s not trendy or if it’s not something my friends would wear.
 One thing I love is houndstooth.
 So I wear it a lot, and I feel great in it.

 Don’t just wear stuff you love, BUY stuff you love.
 Stop buying clothes just because they’re on sale, or because the clerk said you look nice in them.
 If you don’t love it, don’t buy it.
 This has the nice side effect of saving you money as well as ensuring that your wardrobe makes you happy.
 (If you feel like you need help with this, I have found Dressing Your Truth to be an incredible resource for learning which clothes to wear.)

-I love houndstooth, but my Sophia loves wearing cheetah and leopard print.
+I love houndstooth, but my youngest daughter loves wearing cheetah and leopard print.
 She wears it every. single. day.
 It’s all she ever wants to buy at the store.
 But it makes her really happy, so I’m totally cool with it.
 Maybe it’s a phase she’ll grow out of, or maybe she will wear animal print for the rest of her life.
 Who cares, as long as she feels great?